awslabs/aws-cloudfront-extensions/edge/nodejs/access-origin-by-weight-rate/README.md

 # Access origin server by weight rate

-The Lambda@Edge is designed to route request to origin server according to origin weight rate that customer configured.
-For example: if customer set the origin config like [{ rating: 1, domain: 'originA' },{ rating: 2, domain: 'originB' }], Lambda@Edge will select originA or originB randomly according to rating.
+The Lambda@Edge is designed to route the request to origin servers according to the origin weight rate.
+For example: if the customer sets the origin config as [{ rating: 1, domain: 'originA' },{ rating: 2, domain: 'originB' }], Lambda@Edge will select originA or originB randomly according to rating.

 ## Prerequisite